-Prerequisites: COUN 501 Principles and Techniques of Counseling I, COUN 502 Principles and Techniques of Counseling II, plus 18 additional hours in counseling (MMFT 500 Introduction to Marriage and Family Therapy, COUN 510 Human Growth and Development, COUN 520 Personality and Counseling Theories, COUN 530 Psychopathology and Appraisal, COUN 540 Professional Orientation, and COUN 550 Group Theory and Therapy) and approved candidacy status.
+Prerequisites: COUN 501 Principles and Techniques of Counseling, MMFT 500 Introduction to Marital, Couple and Family Counseling/Therapy, COUN 510 Human Growth and Development, COUN 520 Personality and Counseling Theories and Philosophy, COUN 530 Psychopathology and Appraisal, COUN 540 Professional Orientation, and COUN 550 Group Theory and Therapy.

-Students are expected to follow the sequence COUN 592 (4 hours), COUN 593 (4 hours) beginning in the fall semester.
-Students who begin their internship in the summer will register for COUN 591 (an additional 2 hours).
-Students who do not finish client hours at the end of spring (COUN 593) will register for COUN 594 in summer (an additional 1-2 hours).
 Students wishing to enroll in clinical internship must have: (a) successfully passed candidacy, (b) completed all prerequisites with a B or better grade, (c) applied for internship, and (d) attended the Internship Fair (during spring semester of that year).